Continuous eigenvalues of minimal subshifts via S-adic representations and coboundaries: On the combinatorics of letter-coboundaries

-We note that \Cref{thm:proper+unimod=>RW_gen_Zd} gives a necessary condition for a subshift to be generated by a proper, unimodular, and primitive directive sequence: it must not admit nontrivial letter-coboundaries.
-Now, if this condition is not met, then the subshift still might be {\em conjugate} to another admitting such a representation.
-Since the extension graph of the empty word is not invariant under conjugacy, \Cref{thm:proper+unimod=>RW_gen_Zd} together with \Cref{cor:connectedtrivial} imply that the property of admitting a proper unimodular representation is not preserved either.
+We note that \Cref{thm:proper+unimod=>RW_gen_Zd} gives a necessary condition for a subshift to be generated by a proper, unimodular, and primitive directive sequence: the letter-coboundaries must all be trivial.
+Now, if this condition is not met, then the subshift still might be {\em conjugate} to another subshift admitting such a representation.
+Since the extension graph of the empty word is not invariant under conjugacy, \Cref{thm:proper+unimod=>RW_gen_Zd} together with \Cref{cor:connectedtrivial} imply that the property of admitting a proper unimodular representation is not preserved neither.
+See also Remark \ref{rem:notpreservedconnecetdgraph}.